Audit¶

 Compliance¶

-The Compliance view performs a consistency check on devices operational states.
+The Compliance view checks the consistency of device operational states.

 Usage¶